pierregarciafr/rails_asso_5_Kakimoto/README.md

 TODO
 Member model and same as Asso
-tests : create tests handling polymorphic association pundit
+tests : create model and controller tests handling polymorphic association pundit new seeds

 ---------------------------------------------
 Models :